bbuie/code_snippets/docker/docker/README.md

     - Navigate your computers file system to the cloned repository folder (created above) (e.g. `cd your_user_folder/local_folder_name/`)
     - Note: Linux doesn't use docker's quick terminal, instead use docker exec to run commands on the containers.
 1. Magically create all the docker containers needed to run the code
-    - In the quick start terminal run `docker-compose up`
+    - In the quick start terminal run `docker-compose up --build`
         - Note Linux users: docker needs root access to run properly.
-If you get an error try to run `sudo docker-compose up`
+If you get an error try to run `sudo docker-compose up --build`
     - You should expect it print a lot to the console while it...
         1. builds your docker services (and by extension your images)
         1. starts your containers
         1. runs the entrypoint files for all services
+    - Don't wait around, this takes a while so go do something else productive
+        - Note: you may see some warnings and even some errors (hopefully not errors) but as long as you don't see a container exit, then you're probably in good shape.
     - Containers are not ready till you see your containers_finished_running_string (see above)
         - You may have to search this string in your console from time to time just to make sure it is done
         - If you ever see a string similar to "docker_container_names exited with code 0" then something went wrong
-1. View your site's web address
+1. View your site's local_development_url
     1. Open Google Chrome (or another web browser)
     1. Visit your local_development_url
     1. Expect to see a login form